dominiksta/mvui/packages/docs/content/_index.md

 {{<columns>}}
 ## It's Tiny

-Mvui is less than 2000 lines of well documented and tested code with no dependencies.
+Mvui is around 3000 lines of well documented and tested code with *no dependencies*.
 You could probably maintain it yourself if you had to.

 <--->